danslinky/danslinky.co.uk/docs/resumes/markdown/index.md

 ## Career

-I have gained experience with a range of organisations and businesses which you can explore further in the tabs below.
-You can also read endorsements from recent colleagues.
+I've accumulated experience across various organisations and businesses, which you can delve into through the tabs below.
+Additionally, you'll find endorsements from recent colleagues available for your review.

 === "CERN"